There Goes My Baby (film): Plot

 In 1961 the freshman class of Westwood High School in Los Angeles is profiled in Look magazine.
-In the article they are called the future of the country.
+In the article they are called "the future of the country."
 Now it's four years later, and that class is experiencing their last day of school.
-That night, they all meet at the local teenage hangout, "Pop's Paradise Café".
-Pops is scheduled for demolition in two days, to make way for a mall.
+That night, they all meet at the local teenage hangout, Pop's Paradise Café.
+Pop's is scheduled for demolition in two days, to make way for a mall.
 Over the course of the night, we learn of the hopes, dreams and fears of a close-knit group of friends.
 Throughout the film, the soundtrack is provided by The Beard, a DJ at the local AM radio station.

 Pirate dreams of traveling the country, and his girlfriend, Sunshine, wants to move to San Francisco to become a flower child.
 Stick just wants to surf, but he's being shipped off to Vietnam in a few days.
 Finnegan wants to be a poet, and Babette dreams of a career as a singer, while Tracy simply dreams of finding love.
 Calvin is the first graduate of Westwood H.S. to earn a full scholarship to Princeton University.
 Mary Beth, whose adult persona serves as the narrator for the film, is arguing with her parents; she wants to go to University of California, Berkeley, while her parents want her to stay closer to home and attend UCLA.

 As the night progresses, the Watts riots begin.
 Calvin, who lives in Watts, fears for his grandmother's safety.
 Finnegan, whose family has unofficially adopted Calvin, drives him into the riot zone.
 When Finnegan is attacked by a group of rioters, Calvin sends him home, while he continues on to find his grandmother.
 We also learn that Stick is scheduled to report to basic training for the army in two days, after he has enlisted.
 When Finnegan gets back to Pops, he finds out that another of their friends, Morrisey, who has been distraught over the death of his brother several months earlier in the Vietnam War, has gone back to the high school to make some sort of protest.
 During the protest, he burns his draft card and is arrested.

 Later that night, Pirate learns that Sunshine is pregnant, and neither know what they want to do with the baby.
 Pirate finds out about a place where Sunshine can have an abortion.
 Finnegan, meanwhile, breaks up with his girlfriend, Tracy, due to her neediness and seeming lack of understanding.
 We also find out that Babette is going to attempt to get on a local, live rock and roll program, Shindig, the following night.